Narigo/scalajs-fun/README.md

 see how far we get with the new library.
 First, we need to depend on the new library by changing the dependencies in our `build.sbt` file using `"com.github.lukajcb" %%% "rxscala-js" % "0.4.0"`.

+Another thing we need to do is add the `js-deps` script to our `index-dev.html`, as `rxscala-js` has a "real" JavaScript dependency.
+If we don't do that, we get errors in the browser later, even though everything compiles.

 ### Implementing the main function again